IvanMzk/gtensor/docs/tutorial.md

 std::cout<<std::endl<<t3;   //[(2,2,2){{{1,2},{3,4}},{{5,6},{7,8}}}]
 ```

-We use initializer_list constructor to make three tensors, regardless of tensor's layout elements in initializer_list are always considered to be in c_order.
+We use initializer_list constructor to make three tensors.
+Regardless of tensor's layout, elements in initializer_list are always considered to be row major, i.e.
+`{{1,2,3},{4,5,6}}` means two rows and three columns.

 ```cpp
 //shape constructor